BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/SDRAM.md

 - first command can be sent

 Note: Initialization sequence described [here](https://www.hackster.io/salvador-canas/a-practical-introduction-to-sdr-sdram-memories-using-an-fpga-8f5949) is more complicated, maybe I missed something.
-Taking a look at initialization sequence in Silice, someting complicated is required.
-Need to read more code, let us take a look at Lawrie's and stffrdhrn's.
+Taking a look at initialization sequence in Silice, Lawrie's and stffrdhrn's controllers, it seems that the initialization sequence above can do the job (but I'm unsure it will work with all SDRAM chips).
+I think I'll use a simple cycles counter that runs during the initialization sequence (and that inhibited by the global signal reset so that the chip as sufficient time at power up).